About Me

 There is no general funding available to support research positions, so these will only be available when explicitly advertised.

 There are however various national and international schemes designed to externally fund PhD and postdoctoral positions.
 If someone would like to apply to funding through such a scheme to work in geometric analysis or mathematical general relativity, then I would be happy to discuss that.
-There are also some possibilities within Sweden to attract strong international postdocs.

 Other